Ibbu63/Payroll/README.md

 ---

 🔒 Security Practices

-Password hashing

-Token-based authentication

-Protected routes

-Backend validation

-Environment variables for secrets

----

-📌 Purpose of the Project
+This project follows industry-standard security measures to ensure data protection and safe access control:
+Password Hashing – User passwords are securely hashed before storage Token-Based Authentication – JWT is used for session management Protected Routes – Role-based access control for Admin, HR, and Employees Backend Validation – Server-side checks to prevent invalid or malicious inputs Environment Variables – Sensitive credentials are stored securely using .env files 📌 Purpose of the Project

-This project was developed to demonstrate:
+The Payroll Management System was developed to demonstrate:

-Full-stack development skills

-Secure authentication and role handling

-Real-world payroll workflows

-Clean architecture and scalable design

----

-👤 Author
+Full-Stack Development Skills using modern frontend and backend technologies Secure Authentication & Role Management with real-world access logic Practical Payroll Workflows such as salary processing and approvals Clean Architecture that supports scalability and maintainability 👤 Author
 Mohammed Ibrahim
 Computer Science Engineering
-Payroll Management System – Project
+Payroll Management System
 ---